davatron5000/NodebotUI/README.md

 ##To Do

-* Just one script tag in the HTML.
-Combine the client side JS for socket.io and nodebotui-client.js into a single package or inject socket.io into the DOM.
 * Capture/queue calls from client that happen before the board is ready.
 * Initialize devices based on default values in HTML file (i.e. if the box is checked to begin with, make sure the LED is initially on)